dewynl/msc-ai-capstone-project/docs/dissertation.md

 ### 7.1.1 Embracing Failure as Research Tool

 The most significant learning came from **embracing failure as a research tool**—though I didn't embrace it initially.
 Initial direct JSON generation failed completely (0% validity, Annex A.2.2).
-My first reaction wasn't curiosity; it was frustration bordering on panic.
-Three weeks into the project, facing systematic failures across multiple approaches, I seriously considered whether the entire research question was fundamentally flawed.
+My first reaction wasn't curiosity; it was significant concern about the research direction.
+Several weeks into exploration, facing systematic failures across multiple approaches, I questioned whether the core research approach needed fundamental reconceptualization.

 What shifted my perspective was asking *why* the failures were so consistent.
 Every approach that required exact string matching failed.
 Every approach that mixed structured formats with free-form generation produced unparseable output.
 The pattern was too clear to ignore: **syntactic precision and semantic creativity are fundamentally incompatible requirements for neural models**.
 Language models are optimized for semantic understanding and creative text generation, not for maintaining rigid syntax rules.
 Asking them to do both simultaneously is asking them to optimize for contradictory objectives.